Deluze/electron-vue-template/README.md

 ## Why?

 This project got inspired by [electron-vue](https://github.com/SimulatedGREG/electron-vue).
-The maintainers don't seem to want to fix the broken scripts and outdated packages it comes with and issues aren't being resolved.
+The maintainers seem to not want to fix the broken scripts and outdated packages it comes with and their Github issues aren't being resolved.

 Electron Vue Template has updated packages and node scripts that actually work and are easy to read/customize.